-- 4.15 A designated person must make and lodge with the Chief Executive Officer a return in the form set out in schedule 2 to this Code, disclosing the designated person's interests as specified in schedule 1 to this Code within 3 months after: - a) becoming a designated person, and - b) 30 June of each year, and - c) the designated person becoming aware of an interest they are required to disclose under schedule 1 that has not been previously disclosed in a return lodged under paragraphs (a) or (b).

-4.16 A person need not make and lodge a return under clause 4.15, paragraphs (a) and (b) if:
+- 4.9 A Councillor must make and lodge with the Chief Executive Officer a return in the form set out in Schedule 2 to this code, disclosing the Councillor's interests as specified in Schedule 1 to this code within 3 months after: - a) becoming a Councillor, and - b) 30 June of each year, and - c) the Councillor becoming aware of an interest they are required to disclose under schedule 1 that has not been previously disclosed in a return lodged under paragraphs (a) or (b). - 4.10 A person need not make and lodge a return under clause 4.9 paragraphs (a) and (b) if: - a) they made and lodged a return under that clause in the preceding 3 months, or - b) they have ceased to be a Councillor in the preceding 3 months. - 4.11 A person must not make and lodge a return that the person knows or ought reasonably to know is false or misleading in a material particular. - 4.12 The Chief Executive Officer must keep a register of returns required to be made and lodged with the Chief Executive Officer.